ibrahemesam/repo-view/README.md

 This project is provided "AS IS" with absolutely "NO WARRANTY".
 If you gonna use its code somewhere: make a clear credit refering to <a href="https://github.com/ibrahemesam/repo-view" target="_blank">this repo-view repository</a>.
 </pre>
-<h1>TODOs :-</h1>

-# project:-
-- [ ] add btn for zip download and another for tar download ( add them beside "clone" btn )

-# me:-
-- [ ] announce about this project on LinkedIn
-- [ ] backend automation: re-new token anually using python